Houseplant Light Requirement Calculator

 Finally, plant labels are broad categories, not perfect species-level instructions.
 One “medium-light” plant may tolerate more sun than another.
 A mature specimen may also respond differently from a newly propagated cutting.
 For that reason, the calculator should be treated as a practical estimate rather than a guarantee.
 The best final judge is still the plant’s response over time.

-What to do after you get your result
+What to do after you run the houseplant light calculator

-The direction your window faces changes both the intensity and timing of sunlight.
+In a houseplant light calculator, window direction matters because it changes both the strength and timing of sunlight.
 In the northern hemisphere, north-facing windows usually provide the least direct sun and the softest light.
 East-facing windows get gentler morning sun, which many foliage plants enjoy.
 South-facing windows usually provide the longest and strongest light exposure across the year.
 West-facing windows can be bright too, but their afternoon sun is often hotter and more intense.

 Distance matters almost as much as direction.
 A plant right at the glass may receive dramatically more light than one placed several feet into the room.
 Curtains, insect screens, tinted glass, balconies, and outdoor trees can all reduce intensity.
 So when the calculator says a spot is suitable, think of that as a general zone rather than an exact guarantee for every room.